40th anniversary of Brabant Killers attack commemorated in Aalst

-A commemoration was held on Sunday at the Delhaize supermarket in Aalst to honour the victims of the Brabant Killers, forty years after the infamous deadly attack.
-Mayor Christophe D’Haese (N-VA) delivered a brief speech, followed by the laying of flowers at the monument.
+A commemoration was held on Sunday at the Delhaize supermarket in Aalst to honour the victims of the Brabant Killers, 40 years after the infamous deadly attack.
+Mayor Christophe D’Haese delivered a speech, followed by the laying of flowers at the monument.

 “Silence weighs more than words, and time brings no healing, just a few memories,” he said.
 “Never before have there been so many complaints about the justice system.
 Interpreters are not paid, prisons are overcrowded and full of people sleeping rough, and so on.
 We live in a strange country where justice moves as slowly as pitch.”